ThyssenKrupp denies report on possible sale of automotive unit

-BERLIN German steelmaker ThyssenKrupp (TKAG.DE) has denied a magazine report that it is preparing to sell its automotive division.
+BERLIN, Sept 22 German steelmaker ThyssenKrupp has denied a magazine report that it is preparing to sell its automotive division.

 Weekly magazine Focus said in an advance release of an article to be published in Monday's edition that ThyssenKrupp, struggling with billions of euros of debt and a loss-making Steel Americas business, had asked potential investors for indicative offers for its automotive operations.